Complete our online form or speak with a small business specialist at (888) 991-3954.

 Equipment Leasing vs. Equipment Loans

 Although the terms are used interchangeably, there is a difference between equipment leasing and equipment loans.
-An equipment lease permits you to rent business equipment from your vendor for a monthly payment, but you don’t own the equipment during the lease term, whereas equipment loans are collateralized, allowing you to fully own the piece of equipment once you’ve repaid your loan according to terms.
+An equipment lease permits you to rent business equipment from your vendor for a monthly payment, but you don’t own the equipment during the lease term.
+Equipment loans are collateralized, allowing you to fully own the piece of equipment once you’ve repaid your loan according to terms.

 How to Get Equipment Financing

 What types of business equipment can you finance?

 The need for equipment stretches across many different industries.
 From restaurants or food trucks to construction companies and anything in between, here are just some of the types of equipment that is considered financeable:

 - Company vehicles used for transporting goods or employees

 - Food trucks